DavAug/chi/docs/source/getting_started/quick_overview.rst

 In chi the maximum likelihood estimates of the model parameters can be found using any of the standard Python optimisation libraries such as scipy.optimize.
-We will use Pints_ and its implementation of the Covariance Matrix Adaption-Evolution Strategy (CMA-ES) optimisation algorithm to optimise the log-likelihood
+We will use Pints_ and its implementation of the Covariance Matrix Adaption-Evolution Strategy (CMA-ES) optimisation algorithm, :class:`pints.CMAES`, to optimise the log-likelihood

 .. literalinclude:: code/1_simulation_1.py
     :lines: 397-402